 - Ham Salad – super flavorful

-- 12 oz white flaked tuna in water drained
+- 12 ounces white flaked tuna in water drained

 - 1 stalk celery finely diced